-The geometry of an enlargement is shown in Figure 85.
+The geometry of an enlargement is shown in Figure 97.
 It is described by the following constants (to be specified in that order on the line beneath the FLUID SECTION, TYPE=RESTRICTOR ENLARGEMENT card):

 - reduced cross section A_1 .

 - full cross section A_2 .

-- hydraulic diameter D_h defined by $D_h = 4A/P$ where P is the perimeter of the cross section.
+- hydraulic diameter D_h of the reduced cross section defined by $D_h = 4A/P$ where P is the perimeter of the cross section.

 - oil mass flow in the restrictor (only if the OIL parameter is used to define the kind of oil in the FLUID SECTION card)

 - not used (internally: oil material number)

-The loss coefficient for an enlargement is taken from [33].
+The loss coefficient for an enlargement is taken from [34].